The Formation Rate and Luminosity Function of Fast X-ray transients from Einstein probe: INTRODUCTION

 Fast X-ray transients (FXTs) are brief, intense bursts of soft X-ray emission in the $0.5-4$ keV range, typically lasting from minutes to hours.
 Although these events were first detected several decades ago, their origins remain unclear.
 Early research suggested that FXTs might be linked to gamma-ray bursts (GRBs), particularly based on the detection of prompt X-ray emissions by missions like Ginga, GRANAT/WATCH, and HETE-2 \citep{1998ApJ...500..873S,1998A&AS..129....1S,2004ApJ...617.1251V}.
 Additionally, the BeppoSAX mission helped identify X-ray afterglows associated with GRBs \citep{1997Natur.387..783C,1998A&A...331L..41P}.
 However, these narrow-field X-ray telescopes are insufficient for rapidly increasing the sample size of FXTs available for research.

-The launch of the Einstein Probe (EP) in January 2024 marked a significant step forward in the study of FXTs \citep{Yuan2022,2025SCPMA..6839501Y}.
+The launch of the Einstein Probe (EP) in 2024 January marked a significant step forward in the study of FXTs \citep{Yuan2022,2025SCPMA..6839501Y}.
 EP's wide-field X-ray telescope (WXT) has significantly increased the detection rate of these transients, revealing a variety of emission properties.
 A key discovery was the detection of EP240315a, the first FXT with confirmed optical and radio counterparts, which is strongly associated with a long GRB (LGRB; \citealt{liu2024softxraypromptemission,Gillanders_2024}).
 This high-redshift event ($z = 4.859$) and its optical counterpart, a Type Ic supernova, suggest a possible link between FXTs and GRBs \citep{van_Dalen_2025,Srivastav_2025}.
-However, not all FXTs observed by EP show gamma-ray emissions, challenging the idea that all FXTs are GRB-related.
-Examples such as EP240408A, EP240414a, and EP241021a, which lack detectable gamma-rays, further complicate the picture \citep{2025SCPMA..6819511Z,O’Connor_2025,van_Dalen_2025,Srivastav_2025}.
+However, not all FXTs observed by EP show gamma-ray emissions, challenging the idea that all FXTs are GRB related.
+Examples such as EP240408A, EP240414a, and EP241021a, which lack detectable gamma rays, further complicate the picture \citep{2025SCPMA..6819511Z,O’Connor_2025,van_Dalen_2025,Srivastav_2025}.
 Some of these events exhibit X-ray properties similar to GRB afterglows, raising questions about whether FXTs are related to GRBs or represent a distinct class of astrophysical phenomena.

-Despite these uncertainties, the growing body of data—especially from EP—provides a unique opportunity to better understand FXTs.
-As of August 29, 2025, 113 FXTs have been publicly reported, and a sample of 26 FXTs having spectroscopic redshift have been cataloged \citep{2025arXiv250907141O}.
+Despite these uncertainties, the growing body of data—especially from EP—provides a unique opportunity to better understand FXTs. \citet{2025arXiv250907141O} used 26 public EP/WXT transients with secure spectroscopic redshifts to analysis their redshift distribution and found it is consistent with that of long-duration GRBs.
+Recently, the EP team has released a comprehensive catalog of FXTs, containing 107 events as of 2025 August 31 \citep{Wu2025_inprep}.
 This dataset offers a valuable chance to conduct a comprehensive statistical analysis, free from the biases that typically arise from different observational instruments.
-Indeed, the observed redshift distributions of this sample and properties consistent with long-duration GRBs strongly suggest that these transients are likely linked to collapsar progenitors\citep{2025arXiv250907141O}.
-The objective of this study is to derive their luminosity function and formation rate in a nonparametric manner base on the sample of of FXTs observed by EP.
+The objective of this study is to derive their luminosity function and formation rate in a nonparametric manner base on the sample of FXTs observed by EP \citep{Wu2025_inprep}.
 By investigating the statistical characteristics of these transients, we aim to provide new insights into their underlying mechanisms and explore their potential relationship with GRBs and other high-energy transients.